MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-set-up-sepa-direct-debit.md

 From the **Direct Debit Collections** window, you can export instructions to your electronic bank to perform a direct debit collection from the customer’s bank account to your bank account.
 For more information, see [Collect Payments with SEPA Direct Debit](../Finance/collect-payments-with-sepa-direct-debit.md).

 > [!NOTE]
->  The generic version of [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)] supports the SEPA Credit Transfer format.
+>  The generic version of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]--> supports the SEPA Credit Transfer format.
 In your country\/region, other formats for electronic payments may be available.
 >
->  To enable export of a bank file formats that are not supported by the generic or local versions of [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)], you can set up a data exchange definition by using the Date Exchange Framework.
+>  To enable export of a bank file formats that are not supported by the generic or local versions of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]-->, you can set up a data exchange definition by using the Date Exchange Framework.
 For more information, see [How to: Set Up Data Exchange Definitions](../BusinessFunctionality/DataExchange/how-to-set-up-data-exchange-definitions.md).

  Before you can process customer payments electronically by exporting direct debit instructions in the SEPA Direct Debit format, you must perform the following setup steps: